-The Small Business Cashflow (Loan) Scheme (SBCS) has been introduced to support businesses and organisations struggling because of loss of actual or predicted revenue as a result of COVID-19.
+The SBCS loan was introduced to support businesses and organisations struggling because of loss of actual revenue as a result of COVID-19.
 They must have 50 or fewer full-time-equivalent employees.

-Eligible businesses and organisations which submit an application for a loan and meet the eligibility criteria may be entitled to a one-off loan.
+Eligible businesses and organisations which submit an application for a loan and meet the eligibility criteria may be entitled to a loan.
 The maximum amount loaned is $10,000 plus $1,800 per full-time-equivalent employee.

-The annual interest rate will be 3% beginning from the date of the loan being provided.
+The annual interest rate is 3% beginning from the date of the loan being provided.
 Interest will not be charged if the loan is fully paid back within 2 years.